-Government-wide Financial Statements
+Government-Wide Financial Statements

 The government-wide financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Accordingly, all of the District's assets, liabilities, deferred outflows of resources, and deferred inflows of resources including capital assets and long-term debt, are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized in the period in which the liability is incurred.
 The Statement of Activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
 The types of transactions reported as program revenues for the District are to be reported in three categories, if applicable: 1) charges for services, 2) operating grants and contributions, and, 3) capital grants and contributions.
 Charges for services include revenues from customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function.
 Grants and contributions include revenues restricted to meeting the operational or capital requirements of a particular function.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.
+The effect of interfund activity has been removed from these statements.